b-hayes/php-apache-template/README.md

  - a top level error handler with developer friendly error response
  - basic error page
  - basic dark mode css
+ - minimal docker support

 All requests for php files, directories, or sensitive files are redirected to the public/index.php.

-An additional failsafe .htaccess file and index.php in outside the public folder ensure all requests will still land inside your projects /public folder in case your hosting provider forces you to put your entire project source code in a public html folder.
+An additional .htaccess and index.php outside the public folder allow the server to run form either folder with the same behaviour.

 Requires php7 or higher.